 5. Stepping in to solve disagreements

 It’s so tempting to step in right away when the bickering starts or when a kid asks you to help them with a disagreement.
 (And there are times when you should definitely take charge, especially if physical violence has occurred or is threatened.)
 We want children to navigate solving conflicts for themselves so that they can do this as adults.
-So give them the tools to solve their disagreements and then let them figure it out.
+So equip them to manage their own conflicts and watch the self-sufficiency magic happen.

 6. Opening food